HeatherRemacle/exchangelabops/pages/index.md

 5. [Sustain Practices](/sustain)

 We continuously refine and adapt lab operations to the specific context of program areas we partner with. **There is no single, consistent path.** We operate in high degrees of complexity and create the conditions for a positive, productive trajectory through the application of:
-- active research,
-- empathy,
+- experimentation;
-- deep engagement, and
+- collaboration; and
 - emergent best practices and standards.

 This diagram illustrates broader connections to our delivery model.